 Who should take this training!
 This training is for public water system operators, waste water operators, plumbers, code officials, fire sprinkler installers, government environmental officials, consumers of water, building or facility owners or any individuals who would like to be educated or have more knowledge of cross-connections control and the hazards that they present.

 Some of the topics covered by the instructor in this first course will be:

-- Cross-Connection Definitions - The Essential Factors of a Cross-Connection - Why Cross-Connections need to be controlled The Resultant Forces
+- Cross-Connection Definitions

+- The Essential Factors of a Cross-Connection

-- The Causes of Backflow - Cross-Connection case studies
+- The Causes of Backflow

+- Cross-Connection case studies